janus-idp/backstage-plugins/plugins/bulk-import-backend/README.md

 ### Installation and Configuration

-To set up the bulk import backend package for the new backend:
+To set up the bulk import backend package for the backend:

 1. Install the bulk import backend plugin using the following command: